nathanwbailey/SPARTA/README.md

 - visual_window_next_t.ipynb - **Plots trajectories of context windows with the next step**

 ---
-If you have any questions, please feel free to reach out to me.
+If you have any questions, please don't hesitate to contact me.